Image Slider

 Pile of sushi with a small bowl of wasabi sitting on top of it

-Real wasabi vs. Fake wasabi:
+Real Wasabi vs. Fake Wasabi

-Although you can find "wasabi" all over the world as Japanese cuisine continues to become more popular, it's believed that "only around 5-10% of restaurants outside of Japan actually serve wasabi made from the actual plant" (Source: LiveJapan).
-Many restaurants in other parts of the world will create their wasabi from a mix of cheaper powdered wasabi, horseradish, and mustard.
-To know how to ask what's included in a dish or sauce, or tell someone that you have an allergy, read our guide to Japanese for vegans.
+Although you can find so-called "wasabi" all over the world, it's believed that very few restaurants outside Japan serve authentic wasabi.
+Many restaurants in other parts of the world will create their wasabi from a mix of powdered wasabi, horseradish, and mustard.

-Wasabi allergy warning: Even in Japan, it is worth checking whether you're getting the real thing if you are allergic to mustard (マスタード) as this is an unexpected ingredient for many people.
+Wasabi allergy warning: Even in Japan, it is worth checking whether you're getting the real thing if you are allergic to mustard (マスタード), as this is an unexpected ingredient for many people.

 Is wasabi made from horseradish?

 Yes — but not the horseradish you're thinking of.
-Real wasabi is made of "Japanese horseradish", which is the plant known as Wasabia japonica or Eutrema japonicum.
+Real wasabi is made of Japanese horseradish, which is the plant known as Wasabia japonica or Eutrema japonicum.
 This is a totally different plant to European horseradish.
 Fake wasabi is made of European horseradish, often with green food coloring added.
 Most contain only a tiny amount of real wasabi, amounting to 1-3% of the total ingredients.

 What is American wasabi?

-"American wasabi", also known as "Western wasabi", is the fake wasabi mentioned in this article.
-It is made of European horseradish, and totally different to real Japanese wasabi.
-One exception is the wasabi grown on the few farms in the United States that replicate Japanese techniques; these farms grow the real deal, i.e. Wasabia japonica or Eutrema japonicum—the Japanese wasabi plant.
+American wasabi, also known as Western wasabi, is a type of fake wasabi mentioned in this article.
+It is made of European horseradish, and is totally different from real Japanese wasabi.
+One exception is the wasabi grown on a few farms in the United States that replicate Japanese techniques; these farms grow the real deal, i.e. Wasabia japonica or Eutrema japonicum.
 This should be clearly marked as such, and the price tag will be a good hint, too.

 What is the price of real wasabi?